 I personally do struggle with the mental health disorder of anxiety.
 There have also been times in my life where I have suffered from situational depression and had the other tendencies that tend to come with it.
+I had self harmed and attempted suicide.
 Only my parents really knew about it at the time and even at that level I never fully disclosed what was going through my head.
 I didn’t want to talk about what was going on in my head to anyone, not my family or best friends.
 I didn’t have the courage to and even thinking about it now brings a lump to my throat.
 I completely shut myself off from the world and kept telling myself horrible things about myself, filling my head with negative thoughts and they were literally killing me.

 I had become my own worst enemy.
 I had eventually reached a stage where I needed immediate intervention.
 I was put on the waiting list for Pieta house in Limerick.
 The counsellor told my dad that it would be three weeks before I would see anyone.
 That was not okay.
 I couldn’t wait three weeks neither could my parents.
 I knew that my parents would be looking after me closely so I would have a better chance of getting back to normal.
 But I thought of all the other people in need of Pieta’s services who didn’t have a family like mine or even anyone to support them.
 They would be waiting that long too or longer and I know that if I didn’t have my parents, I would not have held on for that long.